AMReX-Astro/MAESTROeX/sphinx_docs/source/gpu.rst

 ::

       USE_CUDA := TRUE
-      USE_GPU_PRAGMA := TRUE

 We also need to set ``USE_OMP = FALSE`` because OpenMP is currently not compatible with building with CUDA.
 ``USE_CUDA = TRUE`` and ``USE_OMP = TRUE`` will fail to compile.
 However, you may use MPI with CUDA for additional parallelization.

-Only IBM and PGI support CUDA Fortran, so the compiler should be set as:
+Only the IBM and PGI compilers support CUDA Fortran, so the compiler should be set as:

 ::

       COMP := pgi

-Finally, the integrator package in microphysics must also be defined for full GPU support.
+Finally, the integrator used by the Microphysics library must be set to ``VODE90``:

 ::